Gluten free cube steaks in gravy. Easily paleo, keto, and Whole30 compliant, and all done in the speed and convenience of your Instant Pot!

 INSTANT POT DIRECTIONS

-INSTANT POT?
-Use the saute button to brown the coated steaks, I use a pan too so as not to crowd the pan and save time.
+Use the sauté button (on high setting) to brown the coated steaks, I use a pan too so as not to crowd the pan and save time.

 Pour in the beef broth.
 Lock lid.
-Set to 'manual' for 15 minutes.
+Set to 'manual' high pressure for 15 minutes.
 Quick release pressure, remove lid.

 Remove the steaks and set aside Set to 'saute' feature.